1758 - French offensive in Hesse

 On April 3 and 4, most of Broglie's Army crossed the Rhine.
 This army was initially supposed to represent the French contingent put at the disposal of Austria for the campaign of 1758.
 However, with the consent of the court at Vienna, this French army was redirected to operate in Hesse.
 After the withdrawal behind the Rhine, Versailles gave orders to Soubise to return to Hesse which was completely devoid of enemy troops within 65 km.

-Accordingly, by May, a force of 9 battalions and 18 squadrons under the command of the Comte de Lorges had assembled in the Hesse-Hanau area.
+Accordingly, by May, a force of 9 bns and 18 sqns under the command of the Comte de Lorges had assembled in the Hesse-Hanau area.

-On May 9, Ferdinand detached the Lieutenant-General Prince von Ysenburg to Marburg, to organise the defence of Hesse against Soubise's Army.
-Ysenburg left Westphalia with a force of 2 battalions, 2 squadrons and 2 companies of light troops:
+On May 9, Ferdinand detached the Lieutenant-General Prince von Ysenburg to Marburg, to organize, at the request of the landgrave, the defence of Hesse-Kassel against Soubise's Army.
+Ysenburg left Westphalia with a force of 2 bns, 2 sqns, 2 light troops coys and a few artillery pieces:

 - Hessian infantry